OleStauning/NZBDrive/README.md

 ## How to compile on Windows

 Download and install Visual Studio Community from <https://www.visualstudio.com/downloads/>
+* enable .NET desktop development with .NET framework 4.8.
+* enable Desktop development with C++ and Visual C++ MCF for x86 and x64 and C++/CLI Support.

 Download and install SDK10 from <https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk>